 Step 1: Get clear about what you really want and what matters most to you.

 When you know this, you can be intentional and on purpose in every area of your life, and you can also learn much more effectively.
 When you’re on purpose, you’re eliminating the distractions and the noise, the stuff that really doesn’t matter to you.
-So, if you’re considering taking a course or reading a book, ask yourself; what am I really looking for?
+So, if you’re considering taking a course., listening to a podcast or reading a book, ask yourself; what am I really looking for?
 What benefit do I want to receive?
 Now, you have a clear idea about what you want to do with the information.
-You also know if that particular information will help you get where you want to go.
-For example, you might discover that you don’t need more information, but you do need a different type of support to actually apply the information.
+You also know if that particular information will help you get where you really want to go.
+For example, you might discover that you don’t need more information, but you do need a different type of support to apply the information.
+Also, by getting clear about why it matters before you listen, read or watch … you’re mind will be filtering the information in a way that actually lines up with what’s most important for you to know.

 Step 2: Stay open and be in the beginner’s mind.
 If you’ve decided to read the article or the book, or take a particular program, commit to getting the most value from it.